 - Be independent and become aware of other’s needs

 The impact of these experiences is long lasting.
-They give children confidence and hep to prepare them for school and beyond.
+They give children confidence and help to prepare them for school and beyond.
+Visit the childcare pages on Notts Help Yourself to find a childcare provider near you

 Child development, early learning and the Early Years Foundation Stage (EYFS)